icgc-argo/argo-docs/docs/release-notes/data-releases.md

 This release includes:

-- PACA-CA: PACA-CA: 52 new donors with WGS data totaling 133 donors with WGS reads and 121 donors with variant calls
+- PACA-CA: 52 new donors with WGS data totaling 133 donors with WGS reads and 121 donors with variant calls
 - PACA-CA: 12 new donors with aligned WXS reads
 - LUCA-KR: 29 donors with aligned WGS reads, and 29 donors with variant calls.
 - PTC-SA: 142 donors with aligned WXS reads, and 140 donors with variant calls.